-Chairpersons: Rex Huigens and Paul Alvarez
+Chairperson: Paul Alvarez

-Regular Faculty: Paul Alvarez, Gabriel Duran, Rex Huigens, Julie Kline, Marilyn Oliver, Deborah Parsons, Jim Paschal, Pat Widolff, Scott Winterburn, Wendy Zwissler.
+Regular Faculty: Paul Alvarez, Kimberly Detwiler, Rex Huigens, Julie Kline, Marilyn Oliver, Jim Paschal, Pat Widolff, Scott Winterburn, Wendy Zwissler.

 The Movement and Sports Science (MSS) Department offers three tracks of study within two majors.
-The MSS Major with an emphasis in Teaching prepares students to teach Physical Education in the State of California public school system.
+The MSS Education Major prepares students to teach Physical Education in the State of California public school system.
 The Athletic Training Major prepares students to become Certified Athletic Trainers by addressing the educational and clinical competencies required to pass the Board of Certification (BOC) exam.
-Students interested in becoming physical therapists often select either the General Studies emphasis or the Athletic Training major to fulfill many of the prerequisites for entrance into physical therapy graduate programs.
-The department chairperson designs the General Studies emphasis to meet the needs of the student's alternate career choice.
+Students interested in becoming physical therapists often select either the MSS major or the Athletic Training major to fulfill many of the prereguisites for entrance into physical therapy graduate programs.
+The department chairperson designs the MSS major to meet the needs of the student's alternate career choice.
 Each major will prepare a student for graduate study in the Movement and Sports Science field.